JaxPlays-Inc/jaxplays.org/sites/jaxplays/content/productions/2025/2025-Fly-By-Night.md

   - Drama
   - Romance
 description: "Navigate a cosmic love triangle in this charming musical that intertwines fate, ambition and the interconnectedness of six New Yorkers."
----
-*Fly By Night* explores the interwoven lives of a young sandwich maker and two sisters who aspire to break into the New York theater scene.
-Set against the backdrop of the 1965 blackout, the story delves into themes of love, destiny, and serendipity.
-As the characters face personal tragedies and pursue their dreams, their paths converge in unexpected ways, illustrating how the universe pulls us in directions we can never predict.
-With a melodic score that echoes the whimsical yet poignant narrative, *Fly By Night* captures the heartache and hope of chasing dreams in a city that never sleeps.

-### Musical numbers
-{{< columns >}}
+musical_numbers: |
+  {{col-begin}}
-#### Act I
+  ;Act I
   - "Fly By Night" – Narrator and chorus
   - "Circles in the Sand" – Harold and chorus
   - "Daphne Dreams" – Daphne, Miriam, Narrator, Harold, Narrator/Producer, Joey
   - "More Than Just a Friend" – Harold and Daphne
   - "Stars I Trust" – Miriam
   - "Breakfast All Day" – Miriam and chorus
   - "What You Do to Me" – Joey and Daphne
   - "More Than Just a Friend (Reprise)" – Harold and Daphne
   - "The Prophecy" – Narrator/Gypsy, Miriam, chorus
   - "The Prophecy (Reprise)" – Miriam
   - "The Prophecy Part 2" – Narrator/Gypsy and Miriam
   - "Circles in the Sand (Reprise)" – Harold
-<--->
+  {{col-break}}
-#### Act II
+  ;Act II
   - "Pulled Apart" – Miriam
   - "Eternity" – Harold and Crabble
   - "I Need More" – Daphne
   - "The Rut" - Daphne
   - "At Least I'll Know I Tried" – Whole cast
   - "Me With You" – Harold and Miriam
   - "Cecily Smith" – Mr McClam
   - "Fly By Night (Reprise)" – Narrator
   - "November Stars" – Instrumental/choral
-{{< /columns >}}
+  {{col-end}}
+---
+*Fly By Night* explores the interwoven lives of a young sandwich maker and two sisters who aspire to break into the New York theater scene.
+Set against the backdrop of the 1965 blackout, the story delves into themes of love, destiny, and serendipity.
+As the characters face personal tragedies and pursue their dreams, their paths converge in unexpected ways, illustrating how the universe pulls us in directions we can never predict.
+With a melodic score that echoes the whimsical yet poignant narrative, *Fly By Night* captures the heartache and hope of chasing dreams in a city that never sleeps.